 Thai soup for breakfast

-Second day in Chiang Mai.
+On my second day in Chiang Mai, I want to make a trip to Doi Suthep.
 Because of drinking late last night I wake up quite late.
 One of the staff told me yesterday she was going to make Thai soup for breakfast.
-When I arrive at the bar at half past eleven, I can still get a bowl.
+When I arrive at the bar at half-past eleven, I can still get a bowl.
 The soup is delicious, not spicy, just a lot of Thai vegetables and some meat.
 Maybe a bit strange to start the day, but the late hour justifies the choice.

 A frustrating start of my trip to Doi Suthep

-Today I want to make a trip to Doi Suthep.
 Doi means mountain in Thai, on top, there is a must-see temple.
 According to the guesthouse staff, I have to stop a songthaew and say where I want to go.
-The ride may not cost more than 70 baht.
+The ride to Doi Suthep may not cost more than 70 baht.
 However, it turns out to be a somewhat frustrating experience, which almost inclines me to abandon my plan.
 All drivers I address, tuk-tuk or songthaew, want 300 baht for the ride.

 Poor English at the Tourist Information Office